vvksh/learning_stuff/README.md

 # learning_stuff

-- Each book has an associated issue and I will post summary of each chapter to that issue as a comment.
-Trying it to track progress while reading.
+- I will create an issue for things I start learning and will post summary/progress as a comment.
+Experimenting github issues as a way to track progress while learning. also using github ios app for this, which makes it easy to record.

 # Books: